-The City of Burlington works in collaboration with qualified program providers and user groups to deliver sport, recreation and culture opportunities for residents, clubs and affiliates, patrons, and visitors to our facilities, without prejudice, in a fair and equitable manner.
+The City of Burlington works together with qualified program providers to deliver sport, recreation and culture opportunities for residents, clubs and affiliates, patrons, and visitors to our facilities.
 These activities are essential for the community's quality of life, promoting individual well-being and a sense of belonging.

-If you are a program provider and have not rented space with the City of Burlington before, please email rentals@burlington.ca for help renting space.
+If you are a program provider and have not rented space with the City of Burlington before, please email rentals@burlington.ca for help renting space or visit our Rentals website page.

 Seasonal space allocation |